How (and Why) I Use Shamanic Medicine and Psychedelics to Prepare for My Own Death

 (Unless the future of science/medicine/technology proves otherwise, of course!
 Another article entirely.)

-Many times in the past, it was as if my own mortality was not real to me.
-I had rarely given it deep considerable thought, that at anytime without prior warning, the Queen of the Underworld could grasp my hand.
+Until I starting engaging in practices to become more self-aware, it was as if my own mortality wasn’t real to me.
+I’d rarely given it deep considerable thought, that at anytime without prior warning, the Queen of the Underworld could come and grasp my hand, taking me swiftly to the other side.

 My relationship to shamanic medicine and psychedelics continues to evolve, and as I feel more and more reverence towards these sacraments, the more my relationship in how I look at dying and death changes.